CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for 38 million users.

 Handy bonus features in the Windows app Settings box include the ability to automatically connect your preferred CyberGhost server whenever you launch your torrent client (more on that later).

-Sourcing torrents from more dubious sites can sometimes leave you exposed to attack, but CyberGhost's malicious URL filter, another welcome addition, could help you avoid a lot of trouble.
+Sourcing torrents from more dubious sites can sometimes leave you exposed to attack, but CyberGhost's malicious URL filter, another welcome addition, should help block the most dangerous threats.

 CyberGhost's Windows client opens with a clean, lightweight console which includes a connection status, a list of locations and a Connect button.
 Don't be fooled, though – there's a lot of functionality tucked into a right-hand panel which you can open whenever you need it.

 A location picker lists all countries and their distance from you.
-This can be filtered to display servers optimized for streaming or torrents, and a Favorites system makes it easy to build your own custom list.
+This can be filtered by continent, or to display servers optimized for gaming, streaming or torrents, and a Favorites system makes it easy to build your own custom list.

-The service generally connects quickly, but we noticed one problem: there are no notifications to tell you when it connects or disconnects.
+Whatever protocol you use, we noticed there are no notifications to tell you when it connects or disconnects.
 That means you can't be completely sure of whether you're protected unless you're looking at the CyberGhost app.

 The app's Smart Rules panel gives you an unusual level of control over when the client launches.
 Most VPNs have an option to launch when Windows starts, for instance, but CyberGhost also allows you to choose a preferred server, and then launch a particular app, such as your default browser in incognito mode.